ibsls/ibsls-paper/paper/SuppFig1_MARSparameters/README.md

 - `scripts/SuppFig1d_MHU5_RPM_plot.R`

 ## Input data
-Each script expects the corresponding raw RPM record file as input in tab-delimited text format, as provided in the Supplementary Data.
+Each script expects the corresponding raw RPM record file as input in tab-delimited text format, as provided in the Supplementary Data 10-13.

 ## Output
 Each script produces: